spirit-wang/Generative-Input/README.md

 #  Generative Input
-Here is the datasets accompanying the paper [Generative Input: Towards Next-Generation Input Methods Paradigm.](https://browse.arxiv.org/abs/2311.01166)
+Here is the datasets accompanying the paper [Generative Input: Towards Next-Generation Input Methods Paradigm.]
 * __XF-Datasets__: We built this dataset to evaluate three typical tasks in input methods.
 Here, we provide the full test set and part of the training set.
     * we constructed test sets for IntelAssoc and ConvAssist with 2K samples each for manual evaluation.
 For the evaluation of FK2C effects under different keyboards of 26-key and 9-key, we constructed a test set of 57K, covering different input modes such as perfect pinyin, abbreviated pinyin, random abbreviated pinyin, and noisy input with different error types.
+    * We built millions of training data for each of the three tasks.
+Here, we sample hundreds of thousands of data per task.
 * __PDTP__: PD dataset and TP dataset are publicly available datasets commonly used to evaluate the P2C effect of input methods.
-We obtain this test set from [OpenIME](https://github.com/cooelf/OpenIME?tab=readme-ov-file) and fix part of the phonetic notation issues
+We obtain this test set from [OpenIME](https://github.com/cooelf/OpenIME?tab=readme-ov-file) and fix part of the phonetic notation issues.

 ##  Tasks and data examples
   An example of each subtask is as follows.